ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 ### Storage conversion

 As said above, the value format of a `FieldType` is free form.
-However, in order to make eZ Publish store the value in it's database, it must comply to certain rules at storage time.
+However, in order to make eZ Publish store the value in its database, it must comply to certain rules at storage time.
 To not restrict the value itself, a `FieldValue` must be converted to the storage specific format used by the Persistence SPI: `eZ\Publish\SPI\Persistence\Content\FieldValue`.
-After restoring a Field of `FieldType`, the conversion must be undone.
+After restoring a `Field` of `FieldType`, the conversion must be undone.
 The following methods of the `FieldType` are responsible for that:

 `toPersistenceValue()`